 From the Desk of Dr. Kent

-Get the lastest news on TMS therapy and find out what Treasure Valley TMS is up to now.
+Get the lastest news on TMS therapy and find out what NuMe TMS is up to now.

 When I first got involved in TMS treatment, I was a little skeptical.
 I could see the research data that showed efficacy.
 But in the back of my mind, it seemed too good to be true.
 How could these invisible pulses of electromagnetic energy alter the brain in a positive way?
 I had seen people peddling magnets in the past, but much of that was associated with multilevel marketing.

 I’ve been practicing psychiatry for 30 years and have worked in every type of setting in this field.
 I feel that people with mental illnesses have been treated differently than those that have other non mental physical illnesses.
 Even people with other brain conditions such as MS, stroke and tumor afflictions, get better treatment and understanding.
 What is it about mental illnesses that have created this situation?
 Why do we look at these people with a different lens?